First of all, I have to confess that I’m a figment of John Gordon’s imagination. But I’ve gotten over that. You probably can, too.

 Growing up without a mother has undoubtedly contributed to my personality.
 But I’m unable to see myself as others see me except to know that I don’t suffer fools gladly or any other way.
 My dad helped arrange my appointment to the Naval Academy.
 (Thanks Dad!)
 After six years in uniform as a public affairs officer, mostly on the aircraft carrier Enterprise during Iraqi Freedom, and after my fiancé dumped me for a high school friend of mine who wasn’t on a Navy ship half a world from him, I left the Navy.
 I hung my lieutenant’s uniform in the back of my closet and went to work for a PR firm here in Naptown.
 That was almost four years ago.
 Since taking Master Gardener training last year, I’ve decided that public relations doesn’t help the world go round and probably hinders it.

 That’s what led to my starting a part-time business: Summers Breeze Gardening.
 I’m developing my skills as a gardener and garden designer.
 And thinking about getting a landscape architect degree at the University of Maryland.
 Probably in their two-year masters program.

 The last thing I should tell you is that I had the misfortune on my first gardening job to find a friend dead in a garden pond.
 I had the dickens of a time figuring out whodunnit.
 The local police department, I hasten to add, still haven’t figured it out.
 And I hope they never do.
 You can read my version of what happened in KATELYN’S KILLER.
-Actually, what I’d suggest is that you leave your name and email address in the Comment Box below so we can contact you when the book is available.
-Thanks!
+It’s available wherever books are sold or at Amazon.

 N.B.
 In case you missed my disclaimer at the top of the page, I’m actually a figment of John Gordon’s imagination.